cosmos/chain-registry/README.md

 We accept pull requests to add data to an existing assetlist.json or chain.json (especially to add peer data or public rpc endpoint) or to add a new chain or asset.

 Please give Pull Requests a title that somewhat describes the change more precisely than the default title given to a Commit.
 PRs titled 'Update chain.json' are insufficient, and would be difficult to navigate when search through the backlog of Pull Requests.
-You could, for example, add the affect Chain Name, API types, or Provider to give some more detail.
+Some recommended details would be: the affected Chain Name, API types, or Provider to give some more detail; e.g., "Add Cosmos Hub APIs for Acme Validator".

 # chain.json